robmurphy-systems/Execution-Control-Model/README.md

   **(1) It enforces teams to collaborate tightly.
 As an example, when the development team physically sees the API development branch approaching, they double-check, sometimes triple-check that they are both clearly aligned.
 That doesn't happen with Dashboards.**

-  **(2) It provides an almost instantaneous view on how the system is going to be built and exactly where the teams are in time.**
+  **(2) It provides an almost instantaneous view on how the system is going to be built and exactly where the teams are in time - with no words spoken.**